Algee Smith

 The Biography of Algee Smith

-Algee Smith is an esteemed American actor and singer who rose to prominence in 2017 with his portrayal of Ralph Tresvant in the miniseries "The New Edition Story."
-Among his most illustrious film credits are "Army Wives," "Judas and the Black Messiah," "Detroit," "Euphoria," and "Philip K. Dick's Electric Dreams."
-Often appearing in films addressing police misconduct, the actor strives to draw societal attention to the persistent issue of racial discrimination that continues to afflict American society.
+Algee Smith is a talented American actor and singer who broke through in 2017 with his portrayal of Ralph Tresvant in the miniseries "The New Edition Story."
+His standout credits include "Army Wives," "Judas and the Black Messiah," "Detroit," "Euphoria," and "Philip K. Dick's Electric Dreams."
+Known for taking on roles that tackle police misconduct, Smith uses his platform to highlight ongoing racial discrimination in America.

 Algee Smith